legiaquy/GraphTheory/README.md

 #### Prim Algorithm
 In this problem, we are using Graph and Vertex module from https://github.com/bnmnetp/pythonds.
 Then, we implement Prim algorithm:
 ![prim](https://i.imgur.com/vydGUfK.png)
-Here are the first 10 of 68 edges in the minimum spanning tree:
+Here are the first 10 of 68 edges in the minimum spanning tree with total weight is 26038.6:
 ![prim_path](https://i.imgur.com/ZUyfaiu.png)
 And here is the Minimum Spanning Tree image using Prim:
 ![prim_img](https://i.imgur.com/v1pEaZ5.png)